LockerProject/Locker/README.md

     http://localhost:8042/

+To get started using the system, navigate to the 'Services' menu item, select an account to connect, and follow the instructions to start using that connector with your locker.

 If you have any problems, come ask us in [IRC](http://webchat.freenode.net/?channels=lockerproject), take a look at the [troubleshooting page](https://github.com/LockerProject/Locker/wiki/Troubleshooting-faq).
 If you solve any problems for yourself, please add your learnings!